teaching-lab/reflective-diary/README.md

 Teacher's Reflective Diary
 ==========================

-This diary will help you reflect your own teaching.
+This diary will help you reflect on your own teaching.
 It suggests things to pay attention to, questions to ask and aspects to ponder.
 But bear in mind -- it's not a cookbook for good teaching, it is only a guidebook for your own journey.

 To supplement your teaching reflection, join the conversation with your fellow teachers.
 Ask around at your institution for a teaching and learning center or directly engage your colleagues teaching the same course.